NextSDS Logo

 Silica, Non-Crystalline - Fused EC: 262-373-8 60676-86-0 2 - 5% No

-Aluminum oxide EC: 215-691-6 1344-28-1 25 - 50% No
+Aluminum Oxide EC: 215-691-6 1344-28-1 25 - 50% No

 Silica, Non-Crystalline - Amorphous EC: 231-545-4 7631-86-9 25 - 50% No

-Wasser EC: 231-791-2 7732-18-5 10 - 25% No
+Water EC: 231-791-2 7732-18-5 10 - 25% No

 This product contains silica which, when dry, may devitrify with prolonged exposure to high temperatures.
 Crystalline silica (SiO2 ) exists in several forms: quartz, cristobalite and tridymite.
 Fused silica (non-crystalline quartz), if heated to more than 1200C (2192F) for an extended period, converts to crystalline silica in the form of tridymite.
 As heated crystalline silica slowly cools, its form can change.
 When cooled to approximately 870 (1598F), it can take on the form of crystalline quartz.
 Continued cooling below 573 (1063F) can change the form to cristobalite.
 However, more rapid cooling from a high temperature may solidify any form of crystalline silica at normal temperatures.
 Prolonged exposure to respirable crystalline silica may cause delayed (chronic) lung injury known as silicosis.
 Silicosis is a form of disabling pulmonary fibrosis, which can be progressive and may lead to death.
 The OSHA PEL for crystalline silica as tridymite and cristobalite is one-half of the OSHA PEL for crystalline silica (quartz) - 0.1 mg/m3.